The application cycle for 2018-19 will open soon. Please sign up for our mailing list to be notified of upcoming postdoctoral application events.

-The Stevanovich Institute on the Formation of Knowledge at the University of Chicago invites applications for one-year Postdoctoral Researchers at the Rank of Instructor, to begin on July 1, 2017.
+The Stevanovich Institute on the Formation of Knowledge at the University of Chicago invites applications for two-year Postdoctoral Researchers at the Rank of Instructor, to begin on July 1, 2018.
 Postdocs will join a community of leading scholars from across the university to study the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, to explore how this history shapes our modern world.

 SIFK Postdocs are expected to:

-- conduct their own research towards a book or other project;
+- Conduct their own research towards a book or other project;

-- hone and document their teaching skills through engagement with the Chicago Center for Teaching (CCT);
+- Hone and document their teaching skills through engagement with the Chicago Center for Teaching (CCT);

-- submit an article based on research conducted at SIFK to Know: A Journal on the Formation of Knowledge.
+- Submit an article based on research conducted at SIFK to Know: A Journal on the Formation of Knowledge.

-Additional Information or Requirements: All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status or status as an individual with disability.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status or status as an individual with disability.

 The University of Chicago is an Affirmative Action / Equal Opportunity / Disabled / Veterans Employer.
 Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5671 or email ACOppAdministrator@uchicago.edu with their request.